MuzammilSahul/SA1-Mpmc/README.md

 ## RESULT:

-Thus the program  to exchange thecontents of two memory blocks of equal length is done and output is displayed
+Thus the program  to exchange thecontents of two memory blocks of equal length is done and output is displayed.

 ---